joseph-roitman/pytest-snapshot/README.rst

 * snapshot testing of strings
 * snapshot testing of collections of strings
-* the user has complete control over the snapshot file paths and contents
+* the user has complete control over the snapshot file path and content

 Requirements